 On July 5, 2013, GGCRL, GGCR Mining, and Mego concluded a fifteen year mine operating agreement with Linne as the operator along with an \$8,800,000 debt facilities agreement to fund future production at the central section of the Toukhmanuk gold-silver open pit mine in Armenia.
 The debt facility includes interest at LIBOR plus 8%, and the operator, Linne, has an incentive based compensation model, to be paid approved costs plus 10% of the actual sales of gold, granting share options for up to 10% in GGCRL or the subsidiary project company in Armenia to Jacero Holdings Limited, a limited liability company incorporated in the Republic of Cyprus ("Jacero"), and extending the existing offtake agreement with IM until the end of 2027.
 The loan may be pre-paid.
 The Company and GGC have signed as a Guarantor on the debt facility agreement.
 The debt is secured by the Getik license as well as a subordinated security interest to ABB in Mego shares, the Toukhmanuk mining and exploration licenses, ore stockpile included in the Company's Inventory and Mego property.
-The mine operator has begun mobilization to restart production.
-The balance due on the debt facilities as of December 31, 2013 was \$569,478.
-As of December 31, 2013, the Company has accrued interest of \$10.879 on this debt facility.
+The mine operator has procured a plant for expansion and begun mobilization to restart production.
+The balance due on the debt facilities as of December 31, 2014 and 2013 was \$3,075,976, and \$569,478, respectively.
+As of December 31, 2014 and 2013, the Company has accrued interest of \$179,729 and \$10,879, respectively, on this debt facility.